Safeguarding Your Luxury Brand Image During Strategic Retrenchment

 Actionable Takeaways for Executives

-- Enhance Customer Experience: Increase personal contact private appointments, thank-you notes, or custom offers.
-Luxury must always feel personal.
+Make customers feel special.
+Offer private appointments, handwritten notes, or personalised offers.
+Luxury should always feel personal.

-1. How can a struggling luxury brand protect its image during strategic retrenchment?
+1. How can a struggling luxury brand protect its image during retrenchment?

-2. What is the biggest risk to consumer perception during retrenchment?
+2. What is the biggest risk during retrenchment?

 3. Should luxury brands discount during retrenchment?

-4. What should be the main focus of marketing during retrenchment?
+4. What should marketing focus on during retrenchment?

 5. Why is E-E-A-T important for luxury brands?